litetex-oss/mcm-cape-provider/README.md

 * Improved and easier cape provider integration
 * Allows ordering providers
 * Support for custom providers
+* More options to fine tune how capes are applied
 * Written only in Java (no Kotlin needed)
 * Various fixes and improvements